List of Pennsylvania State University Olympians

-The list of Pennsylvania State University Olympians is a list of former or current Penn State University students (129) and coaches and faculty members (12) who have appeared as athletes at the Olympic Games, plus one athlete for the boycotted 1980 Summer Olympics.
-The university had its most representatives participating in the 2024 Summer Olympics in Paris with 36 participants earning fourteen medals, the most ever by Penn State athletes in a single Olympic Games.
+The list of Pennsylvania State University Olympians is a list of former or current Penn State University students (154) and coaches and faculty members (13) (through 2026) who have appeared as athletes at the Olympic Games, plus one athlete for the boycotted 1980 Summer Olympics.
+The university had its most representatives participating in the 2024 Summer Olympics in Paris, with 36 participants earning fourteen medals, the most ever by Penn State athletes in a single Olympic Games.

 Appearances and medal winners by sport

-Totals are through the 2020 Tokyo Olympic Games.
+Totals are through the 2022 Beijing Winter Olympic Games.